Last Updated on March 20, 2025

 The humerus is a bone that connects the shoulder and elbow.
 The humerus is the largest bone in the upper limb and the only bone in the upper arm.
-Humerus movements participate in many days to day essential activities like throwing, lifting, writing and others which require movements of the shoulder joint.
+Humerus movements participate in many daily essential activities like throwing, lifting, writing, and others requiring shoulder joint movements.

 Proximally, humerus forms part of the shoulder joint whereas distally, the humerus articulates with the radius and ulna to form the elbow joint.